Texas College of Osteopathic Medicine

 In addition to the MMI, applicants have other activities on their interview schedule:

-• A guided tour of campus from our medical students.
-While on tour, we encourage applicants to ask the students questions about TCOM and being a medical student here.
-This is a required activity.
+• A virtual tour of campus from our medical students.
+We encourage applicants to ask the students questions about TCOM and being a medical student here.